Have a question you can’t find the answer to? We’ve got you covered with festival information and answers to frequently asked questions.

 How does the ProServe reimbursement work?

-If you are not already certified, take and pay for the online course ($25) before July 24 in order to volunteer.
+If you are not already certified, take and pay for the online course ($25) between March 1 and before August 1 in order to volunteer.
 Once you have updated these details on the portal, arrived on time, completed the shifts you committed to, and abided by festival and volunteer program rules and guidelines, you will be reimbursed onsite at the end of your final shift.

 How does scheduling work?